thomassie/thomassie.github.io/DataPrep.md

 ```

-Finally, as announced previuously, the duration of a storm is calculated.
+Finally, as announced previously, the duration of a storm is calculated.

 ```r
 # ids <- as.character(unique(dd$ID))